jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![ANC Closed](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCclosed.png)
 Figure 4: ANC of lake under closed system assumption

 Nevertheless, the assumption that carbonates are not exchanged with the atmosphere does not hold true in the real world.
 Hence, we make another, more reasonable assumption, which is that there is exchange with the atmosphere and that carbonates are at equilibrium with the atmosphere.
-In other words, we are taking the lake to be an open system, which is what the lake really is.
+In other words, we are taking the lake to be an open system.

 With this assumption, we use a different equation, namely the following equation, to calculate the lake effluent.